How to Plant a Strawberry Patch That Continually Produces Fruit

 While this isn't directly related to soil preparation, it's essential to choose a location for your strawberry patch that receives at least six hours of sunlight each day, like a south-facing or even a west-facing garden location.

-Strawberries need plenty of sunlight to grow strong and produce sweet, juicy fruit.
 When deciding where to prepare your soil, pick a spot that won't be shaded by buildings or trees.

-Preparing the garden soil might seem like a lot of work, but it's an important step to ensure the success of your home strawberry patch.
 With a bit of time and effort, you can create the ideal conditions for your strawberry plants to thrive and reward you with a plentiful harvest.

-strawberry patch with juicy ripe strawberries
+strawberry patch with strawberries ripening

 Choosing the Right Strawberry Plants

 There are a variety of strawberry plants to choose from, but the most common types for home strawberry patches are June-bearing, ever-bearing, and day-neutral plants.
-June-bearing strawberries produce a large, concentrated harvest in late spring to early summer.

 Ever-bearing plants produce fruit twice a year—once in the spring and again in late summer or fall.
-Day-neutral plants bear strawberries throughout the growing season, but the fruits are often smaller.

 Let’s delve further into each type of strawberry.